knowlearning/platform/documentation/docs/embedding/recommended-dashboard-scaffold.md

 # Recommended Dashboard Scaffold

+This scaffold outlines our recommendation for how "dashboard type" applications can be embedded.
-The goal of this scaffold is to outline a simple, but powerful way for applications that embed other content to also ask the embedded domains to show dashboards that represent both individual user and group level performance.
+Dashboard applications using this recommendation can show individual user and group level performance.

 This recommendation is a small extension of the [recommended application scaffold](/embedding/recommended-app-scaffold/).
 If you haven't reviewed that yet, please check it out.

-There are 3 types of uuids relevant to this recommendation:
+There are 3 types of uuid referencess relevant to this recommendation:

 1. User ids: These are the uuids for the users you care about
 2. Content ids: These are the uuids that reference the content that a user played.
     In our [recommended application scaffold](/embedding/recommended-app-scaffold/),
     these are the ones that were in the path for embedded content.
 3. User Application States:
-    These are the uuids that correspond to the states returned to the user when the application called ```await Agent.state()```.
+    These are the uuids that correspond to states returned when an application calls ```await Agent.state()``` on behalf of a user.

 ## The Embedding Application

-It is up to the embedder to assemble several uuids that reference all the data they want to show on the dashboards.
+It is up to the embedding application to assemble the uuids that reference all the data they want shown on a dashboard.

-Once you have all these ids assembled (more details on how to effectively do so to be written), construct a new state in the following form:
+Once these ids are assembled (more details on how to effectively do so to be written), construct a new state in the following form:

 ```js
 const dashoboard_config_state = {